AxOS-project/axos-project.github.io/src/content/blog/read-the-docs-jesse.md

 > It’s difficult to imagine how my trial with AxOS could have gone any worse, short of the laptop catching on fire or my identity being stolen.

-Welcome to the independant and on man developed distros :) Maybe you can be more constructive next time, so we can fix what's wrong.
+Welcome to the independant and one man developed distros :) Maybe you can be more constructive next time, so we can fix what's wrong.

 ---